Canadian Private Capital Investment School

 In addition to a digital badge, you will receive a Canadian Private Capital Investment School Certificate of Completion, a powerful credential from the top business school in Canada.

-Partner, Tax Services, KPMG
+National Leader, M&A Tax Services, KPMG

 Jocelyn Blanchet is the national leader of the M&A tax practice for KPMG LLP in Canada.
 He is also the Canadian firm’s representative for KPMG’s Sovereign Wealth Fund, Pension Funds, and Infrastructure practice group.
 Jocelyn has more than 15 years of experience assisting pension plans and pension investment boards, private equity, venture capital, infrastructure, and hedge funds plan and execute on acquisitions, reorganizations and divestitures.